This article will explain how you can get support as a freelancer from the nest Team. nest is the University of Portsmouth’s Student Enterprise Team.

 Social Startup Programme

 We run a tailored programme of workshops that run over a five week period.
 The workshops will provide you with practical tools and specific Social Startup resources designed to help you develop your idea.
 Support is on hand throughout and after the programme.
 This programme is open to University of Portsmouth students and graduates (graduated within the last five years).
-For more information visit our Social Startup Portsmouth, or read the article 'Can I get help with my Social Enterprise idea?' from the related article box below.
+For more information visit the nest website.

 We have collated a wide range of resources to support you in startup.
 Explore our resource bank and if you need additional support please contact the nest Team.